 Within days, Intuit stated the extent of the breach was overblown in the media, and in terms of numbers, it was a fair defense.
 Companies must play damage control to protect their brand and regain trust.
 But TurboTax customers expressed alarm that hackers can use that data to steal their identities, open credit cards, run up bills and ruin their credit.
 It’s important for companies to address customer concerns.
 If they fumble the ball, they could lose customers for life.

-Account takeover statistics
+Customer account takeover statistics

 According to Aite Group, account takeover attacks, across all industries, cost more than $16 billion in losses — a 300% jump in 2020.
 A key factor is that most ATOs are fueled by bots.
 PerimeterX, a bot protection vendor, reports that 75-85% of all login attempts in the second half of 2020 were account takeover attempts.